4neesh/DevBlog/src/blogInProgress/033_EuerkaServer.md

 <br>
 <h4>Eureka Server</h4>
 <p>
-This service registry was built by Netflix and then open sourced.
+Netflix Eureka is a tool provided by Netflix
 </p>
 <p>
 It allows you to enable microservices to see each other, to register and be discoverable.
 The service registry is like a phone-book for services within the microservice architecture.
 It tells each other where they live and if they exist.